 The responsibility of making Sacred Heart a Catholic school falls on the shoulders of the entire school community.
 Every staff member attempts to provide leadership and example in expressing our faith.

 Our faith is encouraged and nourished in a variety of spiritual exercises.
-They include daily prayer at the start of the day, prayer to start Christian Ethics courses, service projects, social justice work, Liturgical Celebrations, celebration of Reconciliation and school retreats.
+They include daily prayer at the start of the day, prayer to start Catholic Studies courses, Christian Action projects, social justice work, Liturgical Celebrations, celebration of Reconciliation and school retreats.

-The study of our Faith is nurtured at each grade level under the direction of the Religion Co-ordinators and Christian Ethics teachers.
-The grade nine course focuses on the Beatitudes and how we can practice our Christian Faith.
-Grade ten studies the life and teachings of Jesus.
-Grade eleven explores the area of Christian morality and grade twelve studies what it means to live a Christian lifestyle.
+The study of our Faith is nurtured at each grade level under the direction of the Religion Co-ordinator and Catholic Studies teachers.
+The aim of Catholic studies is for students to understand, value and engage in Catholic Christianity so they may hear an invitation, or deepen their commitment, to live as followers of Jesus Christ.
+The grade nine course focuses on journeying in faith with community.
+Grade ten focuses on understanding the call to evangelize.
+Grade eleven explores the joy of a Catholic identity and grade twelve studies what it means to embrace a Christian lifestyle.

 Students of all religious faiths are welcome to join the Sacred Heart Family provided they accept the fact that we are concerned with Christian formation.
-Our students must view the Christian Ethics courses, Liturgical Celebrations, and retreat experiences as an integral part of their program and pursue them with the same diligence as any other course.
+Our students must view the Catholic Studies courses, Liturgical Celebrations, and retreat experiences as an integral part of their program and pursue them with the same diligence as any other course.

 One way to grow in faith is to pray.
 The chapel is a haven of silence and peace.
 Students and staff are welcome to use the chapel to pray in the presence of the Lord.